Ray MacSharry: Political comeback and European Commissioner

-MacSharry spent a number of years in the political wilderness following the phone-tapping scandal.
+MacSharry spent several years in the political wilderness following the phone-tapping scandal.
 He was elected to the European Parliament as an MEP for Connacht–Ulster at the 1984 election.

 Following the 1987 general election, MacSharry was returned to the Dáil.
 He resigned his European Parliament seat when he was appointed again as Minister for Finance in Haughey's new government.
 During his second tenure in charge of finance, MacSharry committed himself to bringing order to the public finances and the poor economic situation.
-His ruthless cutting of state spending earned him the nickname Mack the Knife.
+His ruthless cutting of state spending earned him the nickname "Mack the Knife".

 During this time he came to be identified as Haughey's heir apparent as Taoiseach and Fianna Fáil leader.
-MacSharry, however, had no such aspirations and had actually wanted to leave politics by the time he was forty-five.
+MacSharry, however, had no such aspirations and had wanted to leave politics by the time he was forty-five.
 He was now fifty and had achieved some of the highest offices in the government of Ireland.
 In 1988, MacSharry's loyalty to Haughey was rewarded when he was appointed European Commissioner.
 As a result of this he resigned his Dáil seat, ending his domestic political career.

 MacSharry was the first European Commissioner for Agriculture to work out a meaningful compromise on reform of the Common Agricultural Policy in 1992.
 The MacSharry reforms marked the turning point between the old CAP policy, and the new, although many other reforms followed his.